Table 23: Respiratory Agents - Inhaled

 - one of the following:

-- an inadequate response or adverse reaction to fluticasone/salmeterol inhalation aerosol, powder (generic Advair); or
+- inadequate response or adverse reaction to fluticasone/salmeterol inhalation aerosol, powder (generic Advair); or

-- clinical rationale for necessity of lower dose of fluticasone/salmeterol; or
+- clinical rationale for lower dose of fluticasone/salmeterol; or

 - member is already receiving another Respiclick formulation; and